 THE FIRST SUPPER

-e each other for a year, and it’s like with family members – you see them after a long break and it’s like you spoke yesterday.
-It’s the blood connection – maybe we have the wind connection“.
-Annemarie Waagepetersen (16 years in the project, Danish) says there is “something very strange about time as if jumping and stopping – it feels like this work is going on without the time passing in between the meetings.”
+The first supper of each meeting, which brings all the Winds together, always makes everybody incredibly happy.
+Iza Jurkowska Vuorio called the feeling “extatic”.
+Everybody feels like we saw each other the day before.
+Guillermo Angelleli said: “We have this weird connection.
+We don’t email each other, we don’t see each other for a year, and it’s like with family members – you see them after a long break and it’s like you spoke yesterday.
+It’s the blood connection – maybe we have the wind connection”.
+Annemarie Waagepetersen says there is “something very strange about time as if jumping and stopping – it feels like this work is going on without the time passing in between the meetings.”

 The Winds’ training is like a performance.
-I’ve been observing it for 16 years (I tried to calculate it – I’ve probably seen at least 300 trainings of The Bridge of Winds) and it never gets boring.
-It consists of the work on producing different, very precise kinds of energy by the actor’s body and by the whole group.
+I’ve been observing it for 16 years and I’ve probably seen at least 300 trainings of The Bridge of Winds.
+And it never gets boring.
+It consists of the work on producing different, very precise kinds of energy through different kinds of exercises.
 Over the years, as it has been changing from technical to more “playful”, its fixed structure has become almost dramatic.
 The whole group changing the quality of energy in the space, the dialogue between the different kinds of energy, the improvisations in pairs that change every day – it’s like watching a new story every morning, really keeping you on your toes, waiting for what is going to happen today.

 This training is the language of The Winds.
-They come into the working room after several months of not seeing each other, and they do the whole, one-hour structure of the training, with perfect communication, like they’d stopped the day before, not a year ago.
 Even though the group consists of people with very varied experience: some have been working in it for almost 30 years, for some it’s their second meeting, some are professional actors, some do theatre work only during the Winds’ meetings.
 The first training in Paraty was summed-up by Iben with a statement: “I don’t know what to teach you anymore.”

 When asked how he felt about the first training of each meeting, Guillermo said: “Touched.
 In the working room we don’t communicate with words or verbal information, but the feeling of being together through this special way of working is very strong.”
 Iza adds: “It makes me feel alive.
 Makes me see that my life makes sense.
 And I can see that all the ransom I‘ve had to pay life to be able to continue this work and come to the Winds’ meetings, has been worth it.”
 “It’s like drinking water when you’re thirsty,” comments Annemarie.